-Election of three (3) members to represent the Te Awa Kairangi ki Tai/Lower Hutt Constituency.
+Election of three (3) members to represent the Te Awa Kairangi ki Tai/Lower Hutt Constituency, and a Poll on whether or not to keep the Maori Ward for GWRC.

 There is a separate candidate handbook for the GWRC election available from the GWRC Electoral Officer, Warwick Lampp.
 Refer to the Electoral Staff section for contact details.